 Magnesium, which has a balancing effect on calcium metabolism and may prevent calcium plaque in the arteries.
 To reap the full benefits of vitamin D, and by extension vitamins K2 and A, you need magnesium.

 Frequency vs. Quantity

 What’s worse for your teeth—sipping a coke all day long or gulping it down at lunchtime?
-Sipping a coke throughout the day long upsets the balance between remineralization and demineralization all day long.
-But if you drink your coke all at once, the balance is disrupted only for a short time, which teeth can recover from.
+Sipping a Coke throughout the day upsets the balance between remineralization and demineralization all day long.
+But if you drink your Coke all at once, the balance is disrupted only for a short time, which teeth can recover from.
 When you bolster the tooth from the inside with the right nutrition, it’s better able to withstand the occasional acid attack from the outside.

 Cavities Affect the Health of the Whole Body

 Gum disease and tooth decay are the most prevalent diseases in the world—60% of us have gum disease and over 90% of us have cavities.
 When did we become okay with this?
 It’s not normal for a population to be this sick!
 If we were talking about heart disease or diabetes being this prevalent, we’d call those rates unacceptable.
 Many of us, including dentists, think of a cavity as a hole in the tooth—the way I see a cavity is that it is the beginning of a systemic infection of the body.

 You can read more about this in my post about the mouth-body connection.